zwright101/assignment-unit-5.3/readme.md

-# Tier 1 Week 5 - Part 3
+# Unit 5, Part 3: Music Collection

-This week, we'll be exploring objects by creating an application to help maintain a record collection.
+This unit, we'll be exploring objects by creating an application to help maintain a record collection.
 We will be creating objects using `object literal` syntax.

 ## Topics Covered